-Trump administration preparing to shelter migrant children on Texas military bases
+Trump Administration prepares to shelter migrant children on Texas military bases

 The Trump administration is making preparations to warehouse migrant children on military bases, according to Defense Department communications, the latest sign the government is moving forward with plans to split up families who cross the border illegally.